Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

+\hbindex{Frequentism-as-model} is a version of the aleatory interpretation of probability and can be seen as a flavour of frequentism in the sense that a probability of an event $A$ refers to the limiting relative frequency for observing $A$ imagining an idealised infinite \hbindex{repetition} of a random experiment with possible outcome $A$.
+This comes with problems, as discussed earlier.

-Von Mises and most other frequentists claim that their conception is applicable to experiments allowing for lots of (idealised infinitely many, idealised identical) repetitions, but in fact in standard frequentist probability modelling such repetitions are modelled as identically and independently distributed (i.i.d.), meaning that a whole sequence of repetitions is modelled by a single probability model, modelling probabilities not only for the outcomes of a single replicate, but for combinations of outcomes of some or all replicates.
+Von Mises and most other frequentists claimed that their interpretation is applicable to experiments allowing for lots of (idealised infinitely many, idealised identical) repetitions, but in fact in standard frequentist probability modelling such repetitions are modelled as \hbindex{i.i.d.}, meaning that a whole sequence of repetitions is modelled by a single probability model, modelling probabilities not only for the outcomes of a single replicate, but for combinations of outcomes of some or all replicates.
 Central results of probability theory such as the laws of large numbers and the central limit theorem apply to such models.
-Applying the traditional frequentist interpretation of probability to them would require whole independent and potentially infinite sequences to be repeated, which of course is impossible.
+Applying the traditional frequentist interpretation of probability to them would require whole independent and potentially infinite sequences to be repeated, which of course is impossible in reality.